oracleNetworkProtocol/plugchain/docs/cli-client/nft.md

 ## owner

-Query all assets owned by an account; you can specify the Denom ID parameter.
+Query all assets owned by an account; you can specify the Class ID parameter.

 ```bash